 Double fold bias tape, 1/2″wide for toddler apron and 1″ wide for adult apron

-Fold the curved sides in 1/4″ and press.
+Fold the curved sides in 1/4″ to the wrong side and press.
 Fold again and stitch, about 1/8″ from the folded edge.
-Repeat with the bottom hem and then the left and right sides.
+Repeat with the top hem.
+Next, repeat with the bottom hem and lastly repeat with the left and right sides.